jmhoie/aoc/README.md

 https://adventofcode.com
 This repo contains a collection of my solutions to Advents of Code.

-# Zig
+# Python
-This branch contains solutions written in Zig.
+This branch contains solutions written in Python.
 Check branches for other languages.